opendp/opendp/README.md

 OpenDP is a modular library of statistical algorithms that adhere to the definition of [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
 It can be used to build applications of privacy-preserving computations, using a number of different models of privacy.
 OpenDP is implemented in Rust, with bindings for easy use from Python.

 The architecture of OpenDP is based on a conceptual framework for expressing privacy-aware computations.
-This framework is described in the paper, [A Programming Framework for OpenDP](https://projects.iq.harvard.edu/files/opendp/files/opendp_programming_framework_11may2020_1_01.pdf).
+This framework is described in the paper
+[A Programming Framework for OpenDP](https://projects.iq.harvard.edu/files/opendp/files/opendp_programming_framework_11may2020_1_01.pdf).

-OpenDP (the library) is part of the larger [OpenDP Project](https://opendp.org), a community effort to build trustworthy, open-source software tools for analysis of private data.
+OpenDP (the library) is part of the larger [OpenDP Project](https://opendp.org), a community effort to build trustworthy, open source software tools for analysis of private data.

 ## Status

 OpenDP is under development, and we aim to [release new versions](https://github.com/opendp/opendp/releases) frequently.
 It's a work in progress, but we feel that OpenDP already can be used to build some useful applications.
 We also hope that it may be a vehicle for exploring new ideas in privacy.
-We welcome you to try it, and look forward to feedback on the usability of the library!
+We welcome you to try it and look forward to feedback on the usability of the library!
 However, please be aware of the following limitations.

 ### WARNING